-Fees received in the normal course of business in 2015 for office rental, administrative and employees services totalling \$Nil (2014 - \$Nil) were received from companies of which P G Crabb, F DeMarte and M R J Randall are directors and shareholders.
+There were no fees received in the normal course of business in 2016 and 2015 for office rental, administrative and employees services from companies of which P G Crabb, F DeMarte and M R J Randall are directors and shareholders.

-Fees paid in the normal course of business in 2015 for employees services totalling \$Nil (2014 - \$Nil) were paid from companies of which P G Crabb, F DeMarte and M R J Randall are directors and shareholders.
+There were no fees paid in the normal course of business in 2016 and 2015 for employees services from companies of which P G Crabb, F DeMarte and M R J Randall are directors and shareholders.